canweriotnow/canweriotnow.github.io/source/_posts/2014-11-30-the-angel-of-history.markdown

 Trying to build the future always feels like beating against the current.
 I think this is why the "Angel of History" metaphor feels like such a beautiful paradox to me; Blown inevitably forward, yet still having to row against a current pushng backward.

-Institutional IT policies, privacy laws, less-than-progressive standards bodies...
+Institutional IT policies, privacy laws, standards bodies...
 The fact that people are shocked at the pace of innovation is shocking when you stop to consider the _possible_ pace of innovation.

 {% blockquote William Gibson %}
 The future is already here — it's just not very evenly distributed.